 Minimum & Recommended System Requirements for Networking and Network Engineers

-Well, this may be good enough for basic networking requirements but will hardly suffice complex needs that professional network engineers have.
+Well, this may be good enough for basic networking requirements but will hardly suffice the complex needs that professional network engineers have.

 For that matter, it is wise to invest in a laptop that comes with the recommended system requirements as specified hereunder.
-This will ensure that it can take on and handle any type of networking jobs with panache.
+This will ensure that it can take on and handle any type of networking job with panache.

-5 Best Laptops for Networking & Network Engineers:
+The 5 Best Laptops for Networking & Network Engineers:

 1. Acer Predator Helios 300 – Best Overall